1,700 Locally Elected School Board Members

-The Nebraska Association of School Boards provides services to School Boards to strengthen public education for all Nebraska Children.
+The Nebraska Association of School Boards provides programs, services, and advocacy to strengthen public education for all Nebraskans.

-NASB will provide leadership to groups, individuals, and organizations and facilitate efforts to improve student achievement.
+NASB provides leadership to groups, individuals, and organizations to facilitate efforts to improve student achievement.

-NASB will develop a vision with other groups, individuals, and organizations to address how we fund schools and provide opportunities to bring a quality education to all children.
+NASB develops a vision with other groups, individuals, and organizations to address school funding and opportunities to bring a quality education to all children.

 Based on LIVE, everything NASB does should focus on the beliefs below:

 - All Nebraska children shall have equitable access to a high quality public education that prepares them to thrive in the evolving 21st century.